Meet the Reviewers:

 Fine art photography, photo editor, artist consultant

 Photographic artist Suzanne Williamson works in the American landscape altered by human habitation.
 She has photographed owners and animals on family farms, rockshelters used by prehistoric hunters and ancient Native American ceremonial sites made with earth and shell.
-Suzanne has exhibited nationally and internationally, receiving artist fellowships to MacDowell and Yaddo.
+Suzanne has exhibited nationally and internationally, receiving awards and artist fellowships to MacDowell and Yaddo.
 Her collaborative exploration of Florida’s mounds with writer John Capouya was exhibited at the Morean Arts Center in 2011.
+She also shoots travel and portrait images for journalism projects.

 In New York City Suzanne directed photography galleries, managed a private photo collection, then became the Photo Editor of ARTnews magazine.
 Recently in New York she consulted with visual artists on brand and project promotion while directing a private photo foundation.
 She is now expanding her business to serve artists in our region.